Saurabh24500/lumen/README.md

 5. Wait until cooldown expires, then confirm painting succeeds again.

 ##I make with Aditya Thakkar.
+# I changed nothing in it just clone it and change the backend of supabase.
 ## This is officialy repo of Aditya Thakkar but when i was learning supabase that time a copy this and change api of his to my so all data also collect by me.